-- 19 Limitation of shareholder rights: We will generally vote against any limitation on shareholder rights or the transfer of authority from shareholders to directors and only support proposals which enhance shareholder rights or maximise shareholder value. - 20 Related-party transactions: We will generally only support related-party transactions (RPTs) which are made on terms equivalent to those that would prevail in an arm's length transaction, together with good supporting evidence.
-We expect RPTs to be overseen and reviewed by independent board directors with annual disclosure of significant RPTs. - 21 Differential voting rights: We will generally vote against the authorisation of stock with differential voting rights if the issuance of such stock would adversely affect the voting rights of existing shareholders. - 22 Anti-takeover proposals: We will generally vote against anti-takeover proposals or other 'poison pill' arrangements including the authority to grant shares which may be used in such a manner. - 23 Poll voting: We will generally support proposals to adopt mandatory voting by poll and full disclosure of voting outcomes, together with proposals to adopt confidential voting and independent vote tabulation practices. - 24 Authorities to allot shares: We will generally vote against unusual or excessive authorities to increase issued share capital. - 25 Rights issues: We generally support rights issues, provided that shareholder approval is obtained for any rights issue for any significant amount of capital (greater than 10% of share capital). - 26 Market purchase of ordinary shares (share buybacks): We will generally support proposals for a general authority to buy back shares provided these meet local governance standards.
-We may not support this authority where it exceeds a period of 18 months, where the potential effect of the buyback programme on executive remuneration is not made sufficiently clear, or where we oppose the strategy for long-term capital allocation. - 27 Bundled resolutions: We will generally vote against a resolution relating to capital decisions, where the resolution has bundled more than one decision into a single resolution, denying investors the opportunity to make separate voting decisions on separate issues.

-vote against proposals allowing for the conveying of virtual-only shareholder meetings, unless such arrangements are a temporary solution in response to restrictions on in-person gatherings, such as in response to the Coronavirus pandemic.
-We may accept meetings to be convened in a 'hybrid' format - where shareholders have the option to join the meeting via an online platform or to join in person, provided all shareholder rights are protected or enhanced.
+- 20 Limitation of shareholder rights: We will generally oppose the diminution of shareholder rights and support proposals which enhance shareholder rights or maximise shareholder value. - 21 Related-party transactions: We will generally only support related-party transactions (RPTs) which are made on terms equivalent to those that would prevail in an arm's length transaction, together with good supporting evidence.
+In our view, RPTs should be overseen and reviewed by independent board directors with annual disclosure of significant RPTs. - 22 Differential voting rights: We will generally vote against the authorisation of stock with differential voting rights if the issuance of such stock would adversely affect the voting rights of existing shareholders. - 23 Anti-takeover proposals: We will generally oppose antitakeover proposals or other 'poison pill' arrangements including the authority to grant shares which may be used in such a manner. - 24 Poll voting: We will generally support proposals to adopt mandatory voting by poll and full disclosure of voting outcomes, together with proposals to adopt confidential voting and independent vote tabulation practices. - 25 Authorities to allot shares: We will generally oppose unusual or excessive authorities to increase issued share capital. - 26 Rights issues: We generally support rights issues, provided that shareholder approval is obtained for any rights issue for any significant amount of capital (greater than 10% of share capital). - 27 Market purchase of ordinary shares (share buybacks): We will generally support proposals for a general authority to buy back shares provided these meet local governance standards.
+We may not support this authority where it exceeds a period of 18 months, where the potential effect of the buyback programme on executive remuneration is not made sufficiently clear, or where we oppose the strategy for long-term capital allocation. - 28 Bundled resolutions: We will generally vote against a resolution relating to capital decisions, where the resolution has bundled more than one decision into a single resolution, denying investors the opportunity to make separate voting decisions on separate issues. - 29 Virtual/electronic general meetings: We will generally oppose proposals allowing for the conveying of virtual-only shareholder meetings, unless such arrangements a temporary solution in response to restrictions on in-person gatherings.
+We may accept meetings to be convened in a 'hybrid' format where shareholders have the option to join the meeting via an online platform or to join in person, provided all shareholder rights are protected or enhanced.